einSelbst/overnext/README.md

 ### Setup

-- on MacOS BigSur, with iterm2 I had the strange effect that my terminal windows just vanished, the syslogs just said
+- on MacOS BigSur, with iterm2 I have a strange problem that my terminal windows just vanish, the syslogs just say

 ```sh
 login[55941]: DEAD_PROCESS: 55941 ttys000